SyncfusionExamples/how-to-show-tooltip-on-the-disabled-cell-in-wpf-datagrid/README.md

-# How to show tooltip on the disabled cell in wpf datagrid?
+# How to show tooltip on the disabled cell in WPF DataGrid (SfDataGrid)?

 This example illustrates how to show tooltip on the disabled cell in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).